virezox/mech/docs/amazon-prime.md

 Content-Length: 0
 ~~~

-I tried removing these, but still DRM:
+I tried removing these, but still protected:

 ~~~
 deviceDrmOverride